gordielachance/pinterest-importer/readme.txt

 == Changelog ==
-= 0.4.4 =
+= 0.4.5 =
 * Improved errors & responses from pinim-class-bridge; plugin was crashing
-* !!!
-Plugin doesn't work for the moment, see the [issue#11](https://github.com/gordielachance/pinterest-importer/issues/11) on Github.
+* Removed the ‘me’ stuff, so force user to login with username (so we got it) instead of username or email.
 = 0.4.3 =
 * new function Pinim_Pin::get_post_content()
 * renamed Pinim_Pin::build_post_content() to Pinim_Pin::append_medias()